Site Section Links

 "O reasonable Father, the world understood you not, but I understood you, and these knew that you sent me.
 I have made known to them your character, and I will further make it known that the love with which you have loved me may be in them, and I unified with them."

 Where does Jesus mention that we should fear God?
 Isn't he in unity with the Father?
 What did he ever do or say that engendered fear in his followers?
 Even after ministering to them for a few years during his public life and when they didn't see who he really was, didn't listen, many times didn't understand what he was talking about, didn't care enough to even ask valid and pertinent questions, when they exasperated him with their spiritual blindness, didn't he still take pains to protect them during his arrest and trial process?
 Even when he knew that one would betray him, one would deny knowing him, and that all would flee in terror and abandon him!
 It should be abundantly clear that they loved him and had no fear of him.
 Are we, the sons of God, made to live in fear?
-This is not only odious but ridiculous on the face of it!
+This is not only odious but ridiculous and tragic on the face of it!

 We would be shockingly remiss if we didn't understand that the Gospel of John was written in Aramaic, then translated into Koine Greek, copied and copied, and then translated into English with SOME loss of clarity as the result.
 Even if Jesus in his statements gave no room for our volition to be involved, the Gospel writer perfectly remembered and perfectly repeated his words, and the scribes perfectly made their copies—none of these are a given—it should also be manifestly clear that our volition and critical thinking needs to be involved in developing a consistent theology or picture of God based upon the witness writings that we have.
 One example we can look at is in John 9:1-3,